pchaberski/cars/documentation/2_project_description.md

         return output[:, :self.oup, :, :]
 ```

-Two GhostModules combine for a basic building block of the GhostNet - the GhostBottleneck, which is based on the concept taken from MobileNet-V3 design [[5]](5_references.md#Howard_2019) (also in some GhostBottlenecks, similarly to MobileNet-V3, Squeeze-and-Excitation modules are used [[14]](5_references.md#Hu_2018)).
+Two GhostModules combine for a basic building block of GhostNet - the GhostBottleneck, which is based on the concept taken from MobileNet-V3 design [[5]](5_references.md#Howard_2019) (additionally, in some GhostBottlenecks, similarly to MobileNet-V3, Squeeze-and-Excitation modules are used [[14]](5_references.md#Hu_2018)).
 The first GhostModule in a GhostBottleneck expands the number of channels, while the second one, after ReLU, reduces them again.
 There is also a residual connection over the two GhostModules.
 GhostBottleneck has also strided version (with `stride=2` depthwise convolution between GhostModules) which is applied at the end of each stage of GhostNet.

 ![GhostBottleneck (picture from paper)](img/22_3_ghost_bottleneck.png "GhostBottleneck (picture from paper)")

 To form up the entire GhostNet architecture several GhostBottlenecks are combined in a sequence which is followed by global average pooling and a convolution which transforms feature maps to the feature vector of length 1280.
-This feature vector, after dropout layer, is then transformed with fully connected layer to the size of final number of classes.
+This feature vector, after dropout layer, is then transformed with a fully connected layer to the size of output number of classes.

 GhostNet architecture based on paper: